-300 (214) Junior Seminar: Poetry Workshop (Winter, Smith).
+300 (214) Junior Seminar: Poetry Workshop (Spring, Smith).
 A workshop course for students with some experience and a serious interest in the writing of poetry.

-301 (215) Junior Seminar: Fiction Workshop (Spring, Wainaina).
+301 (215) Junior Seminar: Fiction Workshop (Not offered 2007-08).
 A workshop course for students with some experience and a serious interest in the writing of fiction.

-302 (239a) Junior Seminar: Post-Colonial Literature and Theory (Winter, jain).
-An introduction to Anglophone writing from or relating to communities in former colonies, with an emphasis on gendered histories of imperialism and resistance.
+302 (239a) Junior Seminar: Post-Colonial Literature and Theory (Not offered 2007-08).
+(Cross-listed with WGS 225) An introduction to Anglophone writing from or relating to communities in former colonies, with an emphasis on gendered histories of imperialism and resistance.
 The following topics will be considered: historical and literary representations of post-colonial identities; projects of Orientalism, ethnocentrism, and nationalism; geopolitical differences in colonizing and post-colonial situations; and the relationship of aesthetics to politics.
 Gen Ed: CDA, CDEA or CDLA

-303 (380) Junior Seminar: Literary Theory (Spring, Kuhn).
+303 (380) Junior Seminar: Literary Theory (Winter, jain).
 Developments in modern theoretical approaches to language literature, and culture.
 Focus on the relationship between various formalist approaches to texts (new criticism, structuralism, and post-structuralism) and more historical or cultural approaches (Marxism, new historicism, and "cultural studies").
 Reading will range from Plato and Aristotle to contemporary critics.
 Gen Ed: Eu-L

-304 Junior Seminar: Caribbean Diasporas (Not offered 2006-07).
+304 Junior Seminar: Caribbean Diasporas (Not offered 2007-08).
 This course will examine the complex histories and literatures of the Caribbean.
 We will explore the connections between African and Asian diasporas and their location within a Latin American context.
 By reading works from writers of various ethnicities, this course will discuss the construction of categories of race, gender, empire, and diasporas in the hopes of redefining the "Caribbean."
 Possible writers include Cristina Garcia, Derek Walcott, Paule Marshall, Julia Alvarez, Charles Johnson, Shani Mootoo, and others.
-Gen Ed: CDAA & CDLA
+Gen Ed: CDAA, CDLA

-305 (190) Junior Seminar: The Brontës (Fall, Lewin).
-This course will examine five first-person narratives by Charlotte Brontë and her sisters Emily and Anne.
+305 (190) Junior Seminar: The Brontës (Not offered 2007-08).
+(Crossed-listed with WGS 305) This course will examine five first-person narratives by Charlotte Brontë and her sisters Emily and Anne.
 Readings will include The Professor, Jane Eyre, Villette, Wuthering Heights, The Tenant of Wildfell Hall, and Elizabeth Gaskell's The Life of Charlotte Brontë.
 We will consider biographical, interpersonal, and intertextual relations alongside questions of gender, class, religious vocation, communal authorship, pseudonymous publication and the cult of genius.
 Gen Ed: Eu-L

-306 Junior Seminar: Bob Dylan (Winter, McCord).
-A close study of the lyrics, music and life of the often prophetic artist who documented, defined and shaped many of our views of the political, social, philosophical and spiritual history of the United States in the second half of the $20^{\rm th}$ century. $Gen\ Ed:\ Am-L$
+306 Junior Seminar: Bob Dylan (Spring, McCord).
+A close study of the lyrics, music and life of the often prophetic artist who documented, defined and shaped many of our views of the political, social, philosophical and spiritual history of the United States in the second half of the 20th century.
+Gen Ed: Am-L